Pure-Circuit: Tight Inapproximability for PPAD

 \begin{theorem} It is \ppad/-hard to find an \nash{\eps} in a polymatrix game for all $\eps < 2\sqrt{73} - 17 \approx 0.088$, even in degree 3 bipartite games with two strategies per player. \end{theorem}

 In the remainder of this section we prove the theorem.
 Fix any $\eps < 2\sqrt{73} - 17$.
 While for $\eps$-WSNE, we used pure strategies to represent $0$ and $1$ values in \pcircuit, for $\eps$-NE we also have to allow mixed strategies to encode $0$s and $1$s.
-Specifically, given a \emph{\discr} $\del \in (0,1/2)$, we map the strategies of the players to values in \pcircuit in the following way.
+Specifically, given a \emph{\discr} $\del \in (0,1/4)$ which will be specified later, we map the strategies of the players to values in \pcircuit in the following way.